-5. REPRESENTATIONS AND WARRANTIES OF DISTRICT:
+5. REPRESENTATIONS AND WARRANTIES OF CITY:

-- 5.1 The District represents and warrants that the District will use all of the CRF Funding being transferred to it for necessary expenditures incurred due to the public health emergency caused by the coronavirus pandemic and that these expenditures will meet the following criteria of section 601(d) of the Social Security Act: - 5.1.1 Are necessary expenditures incurred due to the public health emergency with the coronavirus Disease 2019 (COVID-19), - 5.1.2 Were not accounted for in the District budget as of March 27, 2020, the date the CARES Act was enacted, and - 5.1.3 Were incurred during the period that begins on March 1, 2020 and ends on December 30, 2020. - 5.2 The District represents and warrants that District does not intend to and will not use the CRF Funding being transferred to it to fill shortfalls in the District's revenue to cover expenditures that would not otherwise qualify as an eligible expenditure. - 5.3 The District represents and warrants that the District will pay any CRF Funding that are not used or that the United States Department of the Treasury determines has not been spent in compliance with this Agreement and the criteria of section 601(d) of the Social Security Act.
+- 5.1 City represents and warrants that City will use all of the CRF Funding being transferred to it for necessary expenditures incurred due to the public health emergency caused by the coronavirus pandemic and that these expenditures will meet the following criteria of section 601(d) of the Social Security Act: - 5.1.1 Are necessary expenditures incurred due to the public health emergency with the coronavirus Disease 2019 (COVID-19), - 5.1.2 Were not accounted for in the City budget most recently approved as of March 27, 2020, the date the CARES Act was enacted, and - 5.1.3 Were incurred during the period that begins on March 1, 2020 and ends on December 30, 2020. - 5.2 City represents and warrants that City does not intend to and will not use the CRF Funding being transferred to it to fill shortfalls in City's revenue to cover expenditures that would not otherwise qualify as an eligible expenditure. - 5.3 City represents and warrants that City will not make prepayments on contracts using the CRF Funding if doing so would not be consistent with City's policies and procedures in the ordinary course. - 5.4 City represents and warrants that City will pay any CRF Funding that are not used or that the United States Department of the Treasury determines has not been spent in compliance with this Agreement and the criteria of section 601(d) of the Social Security Act.

-6. DISTRICT'S SCOPE OF SERVICES AND OBLIGATIONS:
+6. CITY'S SCOPE OF SERVICES AND OBLIGATIONS: